Additive structures imply more distances in $\mathbb{F}_q^d$: Abstract

 For a set $E \subseteq \mathbb{F}_q^d$, the distance set is defined as $\Delta(E) := \{\|\mathbf{x} - \mathbf{y}\| : \mathbf{x}, \mathbf{y} \in E\}$, where $\|\cdot\|$ denotes the standard quadratic form.
 We investigate the Erd\H{o}s--Falconer distance problem within the flexible class of $(u, s)$--Salem sets introduced by Jonathan M. Fraser, with emphasis on the even case $u = 4$.
 By exploiting the exact identity between $\|\widehat{E}\|_4$ and the fourth additive energy $\Lambda_4(E)$, we prove that quantitative gains in $\Lambda_4(E)$ force the existence of many distances.
 In particular, for a $(4, s)$--Salem set $E\subset \mathbb{F}_q^d$ with $d \geq 2$, if

 then $E$ determines a positive proportion of all distances.
-This strictly improves Fraser's threshold of $\frac{d}{4s}$ and the Iosevich-Rudnev bound of $q^{\frac{d+1}{2}}$ in certain parameter ranges.
+This strictly improves Fraser's threshold of $q^{\frac{d}{4s}}$ and, in certain parameter ranges, the Iosevich-Rudnev bound of $q^{\frac{d+1}{2}}$.
 As applications, we obtain improved thresholds for multiplicative subgroups and sets on arbitrary varieties, and establish a sharp incidence bound for Salem sets that is of independent interest in incidence geometry.
 Moreover, our methods give sharp lower bounds for the number of distinct distances determined by two different sets.
-We also propose a unified conjecture for $(4, s)$--Salem sets that reconciles known bounds and pinpoints the odd-dimensional sphere regime: in odd dimensions $d \geq 3$, the often-cited $\frac{d-1}{2}$ threshold does not follow without additional structures.
+We also propose a unified conjecture for $(4, s)$--Salem sets that reconciles known bounds and clarifies the Erd\H{o}s--Falconer distance problem on odd-dimensional spheres: in odd dimensions $d \geq 3$, the often-cited $q^{\frac{d-1}{2}}$ threshold does not hold in general without additional structural assumptions.
 This provides a clear picture of the spherical distance conjecture.
+Our results reveal a precise interplay between Fourier decay, additive combinatorics, and incidence geometry.